 Bayside Counselling and Consultation provides psychological support to private and government organisations in the form of Employment Assistance Programs.

-Our team includes Psychologists experienced in the provision of work-based mediation, critical incident debriefing, trauma focused therapy, the effects of substance abuse in the workplace, anger management and increasing work attendance and satisfaction.
-Private counselling is also available in our three practice locations.
+Our team includes practitioners experienced in the provision of work-based mediation, critical incident debriefing, trauma focused therapy, the effects of substance abuse in the workplace, anger management and increasing work attendance and satisfaction.

 I have been going to Bayside for sometime now.
 The people there are professional with all their clients, they also show compassion, and kindness.
 But most of all they “Listen to the individual” , patiently and without judgement.
 I would recommend them completely.
 I wish them all the best in the future.